 Just remember that fishing is supposed to be fun above all else.
 Keep a positive attitude no matter how trying the conditions are or how elusive the fish prove to be.
 Also, be sure to provide your kids with plenty of encouragement when they need a pick-me-up and celebrate their successes alongside them.

 Don’t forget to obtain a South Dakota fishing license before you head to the water – you’ll want to be sure to set a good example for your kids.
 Youngsters under 16 don’t need a license, but you and any other adults in your party will need one.
+If you’re a veteran, many states offer discounts.
+Whether you’re staying in the Black Hills or heading across state lines, check out which states offer veterans fishing license discounts.

 If you’d like to learn a few more tips and tricks for making your kids’ first fishing trip one to remember, check out the comprehensive guide on the subject over at Outdoor Empire.
 There, you’ll learn a little more about selecting the best gear and equipment for your kids, picking the best bait for the occasion, and deciding which location will give you the best chance to catch fish.